Call for Submissions: The Coha-Gunderson Prize in Speculative Futures

 The Coha-Gunderson Prize

-The Speculatively Scientific Fictions of the Future THI project announces its fourth and enhanced campus-wide competition, open to undergraduate and graduate students, for a creative piece of (social or scientific) speculative fiction, which can be in any medium or genre but must be available for review and assessment by cluster members and ultimately shared with the public, whether through an exhibition, a performance, a proposed course, or future publication.
+The Speculatively Scientific Fictions of the Future THI project announces its fifth campus-wide competition, open to undergraduate and graduate students, for a creative piece of (social or scientific) speculative fiction, which can be in any medium or genre but must be available for review and assessment by selection committee members and ultimately shared with the public, whether through an exhibition, a performance, a proposed course, or future publication.
 Submissions may be individual or collaborative.
 It is preferred that submissions be based in actually existing worldly conditions, discernible in the submission itself.

 About the Award

 UC Santa Cruz undergraduates and graduate students from any department in good academic standing may apply.
 Works may be collaborative.
-Preference may be given to students enrolled during the entire academic year 2022-2023.
+You must be an enrolled student at time of application.
 Students are ineligible to apply while on leave or in absentia.
+Depending on the number of applications, preference may be given to students able to participate in the 2024-2025 workshop and exhibition, although it is not required.

 To Apply: Applications should include the following:

-1) A cover sheet including, name, year, affiliation, contact information, and a brief 1-2 page description of the entry, including plans for further development if still in progress.
+1) A brief 1-2 page description of the entry, including plans for further development if still in progress.

 About the Project